 In the US - Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088 or at www.fda.gov/medwatch.

 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

-Before receiving erwinia asparaginase, tell your doctor or pharmacist if you are allergic to it or if you have any other allergies.
+Before receiving this product, tell your doctor or pharmacist if you are allergic to it; or to any erwinia asparaginase products; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.